Configure Amazon Web Services load balancers

-- In the Configure Security Settings page, click Request a new certificate from ACM.
-A new tab will open and the Request a Certificate wizard will start.
+- On the Configure Security Settings page, click Request a new certificate from ACM.
+A new tab opens and the Request a Certificate wizard starts.

-Do not close the Configure Security Settings tab, it's difficult to return to this screen and you may need to create a new load balancer.
+Keep the Configure Security Settings tab open.
+It's difficult to return to this screen and you may need to create a new load balancer .

-- In the Domain Name field enter the name of the external domain.
-You can also add additional names DNS names to the certificate.
+- In the Domain Name field, enter the name of the external domain.
+You can also add additional names and DNS names to the certificate.

 - Add tags if required, otherwise click Review.

 - Review the request, using Previous to correct any errors and click Confirm and request.
-Validation will occur and a CNAME name/value pair will be generated.
+Validation occurs and a CNAME name/value pair is generated.

 - Expand the domain name section for the given domain name and note the name and value field values.

 - Connect to your DNS Service provider and add a new CNAME record containing the value and value pair. t